A topic from the subject of Organic Chemistry in Chemistry.

 Procedure:

-1. In an Erlenmeyer flask, dissolve salicylic acid in acetic anhydride (CAUTION: use a fume hood).
+1. In an Erlenmeyer flask, carefully dissolve salicylic acid in acetic anhydride.
+(CAUTION: Acetic anhydride is irritating and should be handled in a well-ventilated area or fume hood.)

-3. Heat the mixture on a hot plate until it becomes clear.
+3. Heat the mixture on a hot plate, using a low to medium setting, until the solution becomes clear.
+Monitor the temperature to avoid excessive heating.

-4. Pour the reaction mixture into a large volume of ice water.
+4. Remove the flask from the heat and carefully pour the reaction mixture into a beaker containing a large volume of ice water.
+This will precipitate the aspirin.

 5. Filter the precipitated aspirin using a funnel and filter paper.